voxpupuli/beaker/CONTRIBUTING.md

 #### Courtesy

-Please do not introduce personal ignores into the `.gitignore`, such as IDE configurations, editor version files, or personal testing detritus.
+Please do not introduce personal ignores into the `.gitignore`, such as IDE configurations, editor version files, or personal testing artefacts.
 You may find it valuable to add the first two to [a global ignore](https://help.github.com/articles/ignoring-files/#create-a-global-gitignore), and the third to [a repository-level ignore](https://help.github.com/articles/ignoring-files/#explicit-repository-excludes).

 ### Testing